 Substance use can present itself differently in women than it does in men.
-While women typically have a shorter history of abusing alcohol and drugs than men, they often enter addiction treatment with a more severe clinical profile, meaning they have more significant physical, emotional, behavioral, and social problems than men.
-This is commonly the case even when men have abused the substance for longer and in greater amounts than their female counterparts.2,4
+While women may on average have a shorter history of alcohol and drug misuse than men, they often enter addiction treatment with a more severe clinical profile—meaning they experience more significant substance-related physical, emotional, behavioral, and social problems than men.
+This is commonly the case even when men have misused the substance in question for longer and in greater amounts.2,4

-Because substance abuse affects women differently than it does men, the signs and symptoms of drug addiction aren’t always the same.
-Women are also more likely than men to suffer from co-morbid mental health issues, such as depression, anxiety, post-traumatic stress disorder (PTSD), and eating disorders, such as anorexia and bulimia.
-What’s more, many women begin abusing drugs as a means of self-medication for these disorders.4,5
+Women are also more likely than men to suffer from co-occurring mental health issues, such as depression, anxiety, and post-traumatic stress disorder (PTSD), as well as eating disorders, such as anorexia and bulimia.
+What’s more, many women begin using drugs in an attempt to self-medicate the symptoms of these disorders.4,5

 Issues that women may be more likely than men to display or experience include:2,4,5